Updated: Nov 14, 2022

 Owing to Uruguay’s counter-attacking nature, it is likely that only one will start each game and will predominantly act as a link player and a penalty-box poacher, whilst the younger more athletic players lead the counter-attacks.

-The most likely strike partner is 22-year-old Benfica forward Darwin Núñez.
-The pacey and prolific forward scored 34 goals in 41 matches for Benfica this season, with six of those coming in the Champions League, making him the top-scoring Uruguayan this term.
+The most likely strike partner is 23-year-old Liverpool forward Darwin Núñez.
+The pacey and prolific forward scored 34 goals in 41 matches for Benfica last season, with six of those coming in the Champions League, making him the top-scoring Uruguayan.

 His speed and physicality up front will be key to Uruguay’s direct, counter-attacking style of play and he could have a crucial role in providing a partner for Suárez or Cavani.